jysandy/sandtrace/README.md

-# Ray-Tracer
+# Raintrace
-A novice attempt to write a Ray Tracer in C++ and OpenGL.
+A novice attempt to write a Ray Tracer in C++.